As much as resistance training should be tied together with weight loss, it is unfortunately a neglected form of exercise for most.

 – Always consult your physician prior to performing any new exercise program and/or increasing your physical activity.
 Prioritize safety.

 Remember these are simply guidelines and tips, what is relevant and/or applicable for one individual may not be for another.
 Adding to that, what is best and safe will differ (and can differ greatly) per individual.
-These guidelines are NOT for you if you are in any disease state or have any injuries.
+These guidelines are NOT for you and/or will differ if you are in any disease state or have any current or past injuries.

 Resistance exercise is often lowest on the priority list for those aiming to lose fat.